willstepp/writings/hunger/hunger-notes.md

 Write with confidence, faith.
 Don't squirm around details.
 Craft scenes so that they build upon one another and flow from the previous in a natural way.
 It's worth taking the time to get right.
 And know the purpose of every scene and within every scene, every paragraph.
-Don't be sloppy.
+Don't be sloppy as you have been in the past.

 Avoid psychology.
 The actions and words of the characters should reveal most of what we know about them.
 But don't be dogmatic about this idea either.